open-telemetry/sig-security/security-response.md

 #### Initial Incident Response

-The initial response steps should be completed within the 1-14 days of Disclosure.

 - The TC is notified of an incident and the relevant repo maintainers are added as the Fix Team to the issue.
 - The Fix Team acknowledges the incident to the reporter, asks for further